 But combining the two surgeries isn’t always necessary and in some cases, might not be desirable.
 If you already have large breasts that are sagging, adding implants might not benefit you much.
 In fact, if you have very large breasts, you might be better off choosing a breast reduction combined with a lift.

 When a breast lift is performed on its own, the goal is often to focus solely on improving the shape of the breasts.
 If you recently finished breastfeeding, you might have noticed that your breasts droop or look deflated.
 A lift can help to elevate them and restore their pre-baby shape.
+The excess skin can be removed during this process.

 Why You Might Want a Breast Lift With Augmentation